najnesnaj/pinetime-zephyr/manual/_build/markdown/gfx.md

 $ cp samples/gui/gfx ~/zephyrproject/zephyr/samples/gui/
 ```

 **NOTE**: In order to make the library work the sample is built with C++ support.
-This is achieved by having the following line in the sample's prj.conf configuration:
+This is achieved by having the following line in the sample’s prj.conf configuration:

 `CONFIG_CPLUSPLUS=y`